llj0824/weibo-research-guanghua/docs/SIMPLE_POSTS_INTEGRATION.md

 1. **Real Content**: Responses are based on actual Weibo posts
 2. **Variety**: Each time you generate, it picks a random post from that user
-3. **Context**: For Groups 2 & 4, real topics are included if available
+3. **Complete Data**: All post data (engagement, location, media, etc.) is preserved for future analysis
+4. **Context**: Post dates are included for time-aware responses
+5. **Verification**: Clear tracking of which groups use user history
-4. **Simple Setup**: Just copy-paste from Excel, no complex integration
+6. **Simple Setup**: Just copy-paste from Excel, no complex integration

 ## Next Steps